 Schizophrenia is a debilitating disease because it causes hallucinations and delusions.
 It’s important to know, however, that you have hope because consistent medical treatment can relieve your symptoms, while ongoing therapy provides tools to help you in daily life.
 Dr. Gregory Haley has many years of experience working with patients diagnosed with schizophrenia.
-To learn more about treatment options and support for schizophrenia, call Alianza Healthy Thinking in Scottdale, Georgia or book an appointment online.
+To learn more about treatment options and support for schizophrenia, call Alianza Healthy Thinking in Scottdale, GA and Atlanta, GA or book an appointment online.

 Schizophrenia is a neurological disorder that significantly affects your ability to think clearly.
 It distorts your perceptions and interferes with your ability to interact with people, whether they’re coworkers, family, or friends.